 You have probably heard the term “web development technologies” before, but did you ever think about what it actually means?

 Since computers can’t communicate with each other the way people do, they require codes instead.
-Web technologies are the markup languages and multimedia packages computers use to communicate.
+Web technologies are the markup languages such as HTML, XML, and XHTML and multimedia packages computers use to communicate.

 Browsers request information and then they show us in the way we can understand.
 Think of them as the interpreters of the web.
 Here are the most popular ones:

 Google Chrome – Currently, the most popular browser brought to you by Google

 Firefox – Open-source browser supported by the Mozilla Foundation

 HTML is one of the first you should learn.
 Thanks to HTML, the web browsers know what to show once they receive the request.
 If you want to better understand how HTML works, you also need to know what CSS is.